 Although you won’t rack up rewards, there are some advantages to carrying non-rewards cards.
 First, there is a broad selection of non-rewards cards offered by major card issuers to applicants with fair credit.
 In addition, a non-rewards card will often have a lower standard interest rate than a similar card with rewards.
 So if you’re prone to overspending, particularly to net rewards and discounts, you might be better off with this type of credit card anyway.
 And many non-reward cards can still offer the security and convenience of reward credit cards, as well as valuable benefits like travel insurance and purchase protection.
 Just be sure to read the terms and conditions of any credit card you are considering carefully to be sure it’s right for you.

 If your credit score is below 650, consider applying for a secured credit card.
 Secured cards work much like other credit cards, except that applicants are required to submit a refundable deposit before the account can be opened.
 Once that happens, secured card holders can enjoy many of the protections and benefits of a credit card.
 As with any other card, they must make a payment every month.
 When payments are made on time, secured card users should ultimately see their credit scores improve so that they can qualify for a traditional credit card.

 Some secured cards even offer rewards.
-The Discover it Secured Credit Card offers cardholders 1% cash back on every purchase and 2% cash back at restaurants or gas stations on up to $1,000 in combined purchases each quarter.
-It carries no annual fee and a 23.24% standard variable purchase APR.
+The Discover it Secured offers cardholders 1% cash back on every purchase and 2% cash back at restaurants or gas stations on up to $1,000 in combined purchases each quarter.
+It carries no annual fee and a 24.99% Variable on purchases & balance transfers APR.
 U.S. Bank also offers several secured cards that feature rewards with partners such as Aeromexico, Korean Air and Harley-Davidson.

 4. Work on Your Credit Score